-The Group's and, following Completion, the Combined Group's buy-to-let lending primarily targets lending to high and medium net worth clients looking to diversify their investments.
+The Group's buy-to-let lending primarily targets lending to high and medium net worth clients looking to diversify their investments.
 The buy-to-let market in the UK is predominantly dependent upon yields from rental income to support mortgage interest payments and capital gains from capital appreciation.
 Falling or flat rental rates and decreasing capital values, whether coupled with higher mortgage interest rates or not, coupled with the introduction in 2017 of stricter affordability tests and the stress-testing of interest rate rises, could reduce the potential returns from buy-to-let properties.
-In addition, the introduction of provisions to limit the income tax relief on mortgage interest expense on residential property available to buy-to-let landlords from 6 April 2017, will result in lower net yields on mortgaged buy-to-let property investments.
-These factors, and the introduction of a 3 per cent. stamp duty surcharge on purchases of buy-to-let and second homes that applies to sales completed on or after 1 April 2016 have made the purchase of buy-to-let mortgages.
+In addition, the introduction of provisions to limit the income tax relief on mortgage interest expense on residential property available to buy-to-let property investments.
+These factors, and the introduction of a 3 per cent. stamp duty surcharge on purchases of buy-to-let and second homes that applies to sales completed on or after 1 April 2016 have made the purchase of buy-to-let properties a less viable investment opportunity and has reduced the demand for buy-to-let mortgages.

-1.4 The Group is and, following Completion, the Combined Group will be subject to risks associated with interest rate levels and volatility
+1.4 The Group is subject to risks associated with interest rate levels and volatility

-Interest rates, which are impacted by factors outside of the Group's and, following Completion, the Combined Group's control, including the fiscal and monetary policies of governments and central banks, as well as UK and international political and economic conditions, affect the Group's and, following Completion, the Combined Group's results of operations, financial condition and return on capital in three principal areas: cost and availability of funding, impairment levels and net interest income and margins.
+Interest rates, which are impacted by factors outside of the Group's control, including the fiscal and monetary policies of governments and central banks, as well as UK and international political and economic conditions, affect the Group's results of operations, financial condition and return on capital in three principal areas: cost and availability of funding, impairment levels and net interest income and margins.

-First, interest rates affect the cost and availability of the principal sources of the Group's and, following Completion, the Combined Group's funding, which is largely provided by customer deposits (in the form of personal current accounts ("PCAs"), business current accounts ("BCAs") and savings accounts) and wholesale funding from the capital markets, in the form of residential mortgage backed securities ("RMBS"), covered bonds and senior debt.
+First, interest rates affect the cost and availability of the principal sources of the Group's funding, which is largely provided by customer deposits (in the form of personal current accounts ("PCAs"), business current accounts ("BCAs") and savings accounts) and wholesale funding from the capital markets, in the form of residential mortgage backed securities ("RMBS"), covered bonds and senior debt.
 The sustained low interest rate environment in recent years has resulted in the Group's absolute cost of funding remaining relatively low by historical standards, by reducing the interest payable on customer deposits.
 However, it has also reduced incentives for consumers to save and, in doing so, potentially affected the amount of funding from customer deposits that could be provided to banks, as consumers are incentivised to seek alternative investments offering returns higher than those offered by PCAs, BCAs or savings accounts.
 The sustained low interest rate environment in recent years has also reduced incentives for consumers to transfer balances to accounts.
-If and when interest rates increase, customers may increasingly transfer PCA and BCA balances, as well as other deposit balances, to higher rate products, which could result in increased interest expense and/or reduced deposit volumes for the Group and, following Completion, the Combined Group.
+If and when interest rates increase, customers may increasingly transfer PCA and BCA balances, as well as other deposit balances, to higher rate products, which could result in increased interest expense and/or reduced deposit volumes for the Group.

-The Group raises funding from a number of wholesale sources, including secured funding through RMBS and covered bond programmes, senior debt from the Programme and shorter-term wholesale funding.
-The Virgin Money Group also sources a proportion of its funding in the wholesale markets, including funding through its RMBS securitisations and its global medium term note programme, as well as shorter term wholesale funding.
+The Group raises funding from a number of wholesale sources, including secured funding through RMBS and covered bond programmes, senior debt from its global medium term note programme and shorter-term wholesale funding.
+The Virgin Money Group also sources a proportion of its funding in the wholesale markets, including funding through its RMBS securitisations, its covered bond programme and its global medium term note programme, as well as shorter term wholesale funding.
 Any significant increase in interest rates could have a material adverse impact on the availability and interest cost of such funding.